 Get cozy, relax, and indulge yourself in the Intex PureSpa Bubble Therapy Inflatable Spa.

-This portable hot tub holds 210 gallons of water, has a temperature range from 68 degrees to 104 degrees, and provides provides simple maintenance with 2 easy-to-replace filter cartridges for clean refreshing spa water.
-The built-in hard water treatment system makes water gentler on skin for a soothing experience.
+This portable hot tub holds 210 gallons of water, has a temperature range of 68 to 104 degrees, and requires only simple maintenance with 2 easy-to-replace filter cartridges for clean refreshing spa water.
+The built-in hard water treatment system makes water gentler on skin for an even more soothing experience.

 Treat yourself to a bubbly massage or just relax after a long day in this Intex PureSpa Bubble Therapy Inflatable Spa.